mrferozi/Credit_Risk/README.md

 # Credit_Risk
-# Effect of Age, Gender, Martial Status, and Education on credit default.
-An exploratory data analysis by controlled machine learning.
+#Effect of Age, Gender, Martial Status, and Education on credit default.
+Prediction of loan condition by using controlled machine learning.
 ##
 # Dissertation
 ##